ryanantonydunn/nextjs-starter/README.md

 Testing strategy is roughly to cover user-behaviour rather than implementation.
 Using `data-testid` as a hook is preferred wherever possible.
 More information on testing strategy can be found in this [solid introduction by Kent C Dodds](https://kentcdodds.com/blog/write-tests).

 There are some example tests included with the components in this repo.

+### Storybook

+Storybook is a UI component explorer that we can use to manage and test our design system.
+Full information is on [the storybook website](https://storybook.js.org/).

+⚠️ Warning: if you want to use SASS with this setup then the following instructions won't work as of the time of writing.
+SASS will require a webpack 4 compiler and a separate config.

+To set up run `npx sb init` and run `npm run storybook` to see the basic setup with examples.

+When creating stories here, I recommend co-locating the story alongside the component eg: `src/components/atoms/button/index.stories.tsx` and not using the standard `src/stories` folder.
+Optionally you can remove this folder if you don't want the examples cluttering it up.

+To import the global styles into all stories add this line: `import '../src/styles/globals.css';` to the top of `./.storybook/preview.js`.

+#### PostCSS

+#### Next images

+#### Decorators

+#### SASS